marcoandre1/marcoandre1.github.io/README.md

 git clone <url>
 ```

-- Install the dependencies to the local `node_modules` folder (_it will be created_).
+- Install the dependencies to the local `node_modules` folder (_the directory will be automatically created_).
 You will need **NodeJS** to run `npm`.
 If you are on windows here is a _good tutorial_, just make sure to run everything on admin mode to avoid errors: [Install NodeJS on Windows](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows).

 ```console
 npm install